DragonMinded/netboot/naomi/settings/README.md

 which work together with `naomi.NaomiEEPRom` and `naomi.NaomiSettingsPatcher` to make the settings available when netbooting a game on a Naomi system.

+## Setting

+A single setting, with its name, default, current value, possible allowed values, and any possible relationship to other settings.
+Note that any relationship, if it exists, will only be to other Setting objects inside a `Settings` class.
+Note that you should not attempt to construct an instance of this yourself.
+You should only work with previously-constructed instances of it as found inside an instance of `Settings`.

+### name property

+The name of this setting, as a string.
+This is what you should display to a user if you are developing a settings editor.

+### size property

+The size of this setting, as an instance of SettingSizeEnum.
+The valid values for this are `SettingSizeEnum.NIBBLE` and `SettingSizeEnum.BYTE`.
+Note that if you are developing an editor, you can safely ignore this as the `values` property will include all valid values that this setting can be set to.
+You do not have to understand or manipulate this in any way and it is only present so that other parts of the `naomi.settings` module can do their job properly.

+### length property

+The length in bytes this setting takes up, if the `size` property is `SettingSizeEnum.BYTE`.
+If the `size` property is instead `SettingSizeEnum.NIBBLE` then this will always be set to 1.
+Note that much like the `size` property if you are implementing an editor you can safely ignore this property for the same rationale as above.

+### read_only property

+Whether this property is read-only or not.
+Some settings are not modifiable, such as the system serial number.
+Other settings are only modifiable if other settings are set to some value, such as the "Continue" setting on Marvel vs. Capcom 2 which is dependent on "Event" mode being off.
+If this property is "False" then this setting is user-editable under all circumstances.
+If this property is "True" then this setting is never user-editable.
+If this property is an instance of `ReadOnlyCondition` then it depends on some other settings for whether it is read-only.
+You can call the `evaluate()` method on the instance of `ReadOnlyCondition` which takes a list of `Setting` objects (this setting's siblings as found in a `Settings` object) and returns a boolean.
+If that boolean is "True", then this setting is currently read-only because of some other setting's value.
+If the boolean is "False", then the setting is currently editable because of some other setting's value.

+In the Naomi Test Mode, settings that are always read-only are hidden completely from the user.
+Settings which are never read-only are displayed to the user.
+And settings which are conditionally read-only will be conditionally hidden based on whether they are read-only.
+It is recommended that your editor perform a similar thing when you display settings.
+Settings whose `read_only` property is "False" should always be displayed.
+Settings whose `read_only` property is "True" should be completely hidden from the user.
+Settings whose `read_only` property is a `ReadOnlyCondition` should be evaluated and then the setting either grayed out when it is "True" or conditionally hidden from the user.

+### values property

+A dictionary whose keys are integers which the `current` property could be set to, and whose values are the strings which should be displayed to the user for those value selections.
+Note that if a setting is always read-only this may instead be None.
+It is guaranteed to be a dictionary with at least one value whenever a setting is user-editable.

+### current property

+The current integer value that the setting is set to.
+In order to display the correct thing to a user, you should use this as a key into the `values` property to look up the correct string to display.

+### default property

+The default value for this setting.
+Note that under some circumstances, this may not be available and will return None.
+You can safely ignore this property if you are developing an editor.
+If you wish to provide a "defaults" button in your editor, it is recommended to instead use the `from_serial()` method on an instance of `SettingsManager` which will return you a new `SettingsWrapper` with default values.
+This will correctly handle system and game defaults as well as dependendent default settings.

 ## Settings

 A class which represents a collection of settings that can be used to manipulate